New lower bounds on kissing numbers and spherical codes in high dimensions

-The \emph{expected packing density}, $\alpha_S(\lambda)$, of the (grand canonical) hard sphere model is the expected total volume of the balls in the random packing normalised by the volume of $S$.
-As we consider balls of unit volume, this is the number of centres in $S$ normalised by the volume of $S$, that is,
+The \emph{expected packing density}, $\alpha_S(\lambda)$, of the (grand canonical) hard sphere model is the expected total volume of the balls in the random packing normalised by the measure of $S$.
+As we consider balls of unit volume, this is the number of centres in $S$ normalised by the measure of $S$, that is,

 Jenssen, Joos and Perkins in~\cite{JenssenJoosPerkins19} proved the following asymptotic lower bound for the expected packing density.

 \begin{theorem}[Theorem 2, \cite{JenssenJoosPerkins19}] Let $d\to\infty$, let $S\subseteq \mathbb{R}^d$ be a bounded and measurable set of positive measure and let $\lambda \geq 3^{-d/2}$ be arbitrary.
 Then